TTWNO/tait.tech/isaif.md

 An individual lacking goals or power joins a movement or an organization, adopts its goals as his own, then works toward those goals.
 When some of the goals are attained, the individual, even though his personal efforts have played only an insignificant part in the attainment of the goals, feels (through his identification with the movement or organization) as if he had gone through the power process.
-This phenomenon was exploited by the fascists, nazis and communists.
+This phenomenon was exploited by the fascists, Nazis and communists.
 Our society uses it too, though less crudely.
 Example: Manuel Noriega was an irritant to the U.S. (goal: punish Noriega).
-The U.S. invaded Panama (effort) and punished Noriega (attainment of goal).
-Thus the U.S. went through the power process and many Americans, because of their identification with the U.S., experienced the power process vicariously.
+The U.S. invaded Panama (effort) and punished Noriega (attainment of goal); the U.S. went through the power process and many Americans, because of their identification with the U.S., experienced the power process vicariously.
 Hence the widespread public approval of the Panama invasion; it gave people a sense of power. [<a href="#footnote-15">15</a>] We see the same phenomenon in armies, corporations, political parties, humanitarian organizations, religious or ideological movements.
 In particular, leftist movements tend to attract people who are seeking to satisfy their need for power.
 But for most people identification with a large